aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 * `EnvironmentType` - this property has a default value and is likely to change often, so let's add this one.
 * `AmiID` - this property has default value, it can be left out from the main template.

-Add code below to the _Parameters_ section of the main template:
+Add the code below to the _Parameters_ section of the main template:
 ```yaml
   EnvironmentType:
     Description: 'Specify the Environment type of the stack.'